jmitchell35/holbertonschool-shell/basics/README.md

-3-listfiles displays current working directory content as a list 4-listmorefiles displays cwd content as a list showing hidden files 5-listfilesdigitonly lists files displaying users and groups numerically
+3-listfiles displays current working directory content as a list 4-listmorefiles displays cwd content as a list showing hidden files 5-listfilesdigitonly lists files displaying users and groups numerically 6-firstdirectory creates a directory named my_first_directory in the temporary files directory